Chief Election Commissioner of India

-The chief election commissioner of India (CEC) heads the Election Commission of India, a body constitutionally empowered to conduct free and fair elections.
+The Chief Election Commissioner of India (CEC) heads the Election Commission of India, a body constitutionally empowered to conduct free and fair elections.
 An election commissioner is appointed by the president of India on the recommendation of a three-member selection committee headed by the prime minister and consisting of the leader of the opposition and a Union Cabinet minister.

 The term of a CEC can be a maximum of six years or until they attain sixty-five years of age.
 The chief election commissioner is usually a member of the Indian Civil Service and mostly from the Indian Administrative Service.

 The chief election commissioner is placed at 9A position in the order of precedence in India along with the chairperson of Union Public Service Commission and the comptroller and auditor general of India.

 Role and powers

-Chief election commissioner of India (CEC) heads the Election Commission of India, a body constitutionally empowered to conduct free and fair elections to the national legislature, state legislatures, president and vice-president.
+Chief election commissioner of India (CEC) heads the Election Commission of India, a body constitutionally empowered to conduct free and fair elections to the national legislature, state legislatures, President and Vice President.
 This power of the Election Commission of India is derived from the Article 324 of the Constitution of India.
 The chief election commissioner is usually a member of the Indian Civil Service and mostly from the Indian Administrative Service.
 The Election Commission of India consists of a chief election commissioner and two election commissioners.
 The chief election commissioner does not have overruling powers and any decision is taken by the opinion of the majority among the three.

 Appointment and term of office

 The appointment and term of the chief election commissioner are prescribed in the Chief Election Commissioner and Other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act, 2023.
-As per Section 7 of the act, an election commissioner is appointed by the president of India on the recommendation of a selection committee headed by the prime minister and consisting of the leader of the opposition in Lok Sabha and a member of the Union Council of Ministers to be nominated by the prime minister.
+As per Section 7 of the act, an election commissioner is appointed by the president of India on the recommendation of a selection committee headed by the Prime Minister and consisting of the Leader of the Opposition in Lok Sabha and a member of the Union Council of Ministers to be nominated by the prime minister.
 The senior most member of the election commission is appointed as the chief election commissioner by the president.

 The term of the CEC can be a maximum of six years from the date on which they assume their office.
 However, the CEC retires from office if they attain the age of sixty-five years before the expiry of the term.

 The CEC can be removed from the office through the process of impeachment, requiring a two-thirds majority of the Lok Sabha and the Rajya Sabha to be present and voting for the same.

-In February 2025, Gyanesh Kumar joined as 26th Chief Election Commissioner of India.
-Kumar implemented a range of initiatives to enhance India's electoral process.
-From February to September 2025, the Election Commission of India (ECI) rolled out 30 key measures under his leadership, focusing on stakeholder engagement, electoral reforms, technological advancements, ensuring the integrity of voter rolls, improving voting accessibility, and strengthening capacity building.